Days 1 & 2

 Take the meandering route northwards to Twilingate, located on the edge of what is known as “Iceberg Alley” where 10,000 year old icebergs float serenely by in the early summer.
 You will stay for two nights in Twinlingate.
 Included in this itinerary is a two-hour excursion – the Iceberg Quest Boat Tour.
 You will cruise Iceberg Alley and marvel at the icebergs on their epic journey from the Arctic Circle, whilst the friendly crew narrate the background to Newfoundland & Labrador’s way of life.
 Spot humpback whales and watch the seabirds swoop along the coastline.

 Rocky Harbour (264 miles)

-A slightly longer drive today, as you traverse the northern part of the island, until you reach the spectacular Gros Morne National Park, where you will find glacier-formed mountains and sweeping views of the Tablelands.
-Pay a visit to Port au Choix National Historic Site to explore 6000 years of human history, amongst ancient burial sites, settlements and original artefacts.
+A slightly longer drive today, as you traverse the northern part of the island, until you reach the spectacular UNESCO World Heritage Site Gros Morne National Park, where you will find glacier-formed mountains and sweeping views of the Tablelands.
 You’ll stay one night in Rocky Harbour, and the price includes admission to Gros Morne National Park, so we suggest you have an early start this morning to allow you a full afternoon to explore this beautiful area.

 Days 8 & 9